National Museum of Science and Technology (Bangladesh): National Science and Technology Week

-NMST arranges National Science & Technology Week every year both at a district and national level.
+NMST organizes National Science & Technology Week every year both at a district and national level.
 Only two participants from each district (one from junior level and the other from senior or college level) can participate at the national level.
-Students whose projects are selected as viable from each science week, are encouraged to further develop their projects (see below).
+Students whose projects are selected as viable from each science week are encouraged to further develop their projects (see below).

 Young scientist activities

 NMST assists with student science projects both financially and technologically.
 Each year NMST selects potential projects according to national interest and socioeconomic benefit, and these projects are developed for a three-month period.
 Each student is given a monthly allowance and assigned a mentor who is an expert in the relevant field.
-In addition, a special workshop and all raw materials are provided.
+In addition, a special workshop and the required raw materials are provided.